JonnyEvans321/OpenAI_Gym_Generalized_DQN/README.md

 * Created the function **find_input_shape** which finds the required shape of input layer of the neural network, based on the dimensionality of the observation space.
 * Created an exception which is called when the dimensionality of the action space is not discrete.

+### Other modifications from the original repo
+* Added batch normalization to the keras model in order to increase training speed (so some results could be found on my puny laptop)
+* Added a testing function that lets the user watch the agent play the game once with its trained policy
+* Created a method for the model to make a prediction for a given state called **predict**
+* Created the parameters NUM_EPISODES and WATCH_TRAINING.
+Former sets the number of episodes undertaken during training.
+Latter toggles whether the user views the agent plaing the game during training

 ### Hyperparameters:

 * GAMMA = 0.95